appleraincoat/tp/docs/DeveloperGuide.md

 5. The response to any command should become visible within 5 seconds.
 6. Application should load the GUI components and data within 5 seconds of start-up.
 7. The user interface should be intuitive and not have a steep learning curve to get used to.
+8. Data should be stored locally and should not be accessible from other devices due to privacy issues.

 ### Glossary